 Building the content visually

 When Google and other major search engines rank content, they not only look at how it aligns with the query, they also want to see how visitors interact with that web page and the domain as a whole.
+If your website is clear and easy to interact with for customers, the higher your search engine visibility and Google site ranking will be.
 Sites that demonstrate stronger engagement with readers will rank higher than pages where users tend to click off quickly.
 This should impact your page’s visual design.

 Consumers today have particularly short attention spans, estimated at only 8 seconds.
 This means that when someone lands on your page, you need to grab their interest immediately and demonstrate to them that you have the answers to their question.
 In content marketing, you want to do this a few ways.

 To begin, you should include relevant, engaging images.
 Images of real people in your organization or that you otherwise took yourself are best and tend to hold user’s interest the longest, but you can use stock images when needed.
 The human brain processes images 60,000 times faster than text, so using pictures to communicate the purpose and value of your content can be very helpful in engaging the reader.
 Some people may also find your content through a safe image search, which provides you with even more opportunities to draw in readers.

 Visually, you also need to consider how you construct your text.
 Readers today like to skim the words in front of them to see how relevant the material is to their needs and the sections of the text that are the most helpful.
 Using relevant headlines in H2 will help draw the eye to particular portions of your content.
 You should also incorporate shorter paragraphs, bullets, and lists where applicable.